 Along with his military career, William supports numerous charities, including serving as patron to Centrepoint, an organization for homeless youth, and the Tusk Trust, which is dedicated to the preservation of African wildlife.
 In 2007, William and his brother Harry hosted a special concert to celebrate their late mother and raise funds for charities that Princess Diana supported during her life as well as charities supported by the princes.

-As the future king of England, William's personal life has been the subject of much media attention.
-He had been romantically linked to Kate Middleton; the couple met while attending St. Andrew's University.
-Rumors of a possible engagement swirled around the pair for months, but to the surprise of royal watchers, the couple announced that they were splitting up in April 2007.
-However, in the time since that announcement, Middleton had attended several public and official events, as well as traveled on vacation with Prince William.
-Speculation about a wedding engagement between Prince William and Kate Middleton continued to swell.
+As the future king of England, William has seen his personal life become the subject of much media attention.
+He was romantically linked to Kate Middleton after the couple met while attending St. Andrew's University, with rumors of a possible engagement swirling around the pair for months.
+To the surprise of royal watchers, the couple announced that they were splitting up in April 2007, before Middleton resurfaced at several public and official events and accompanied Prince William on vacation.
+Speculation about a wedding engagement between the two continued to swell.

 On November 16, 2010, it was announced that Prince William and Kate Middleton were engaged.
 Prince William had popped the question in October during a holiday in Kenya, using his mother's engagement ring.
-It was also stated that the couple would live in North Wales, where Prince William is stationed with the Royal Air Force.
+It was also stated that the couple would live in North Wales, where Prince William was stationed with the Royal Air Force.
 Middleton is not of royal or aristocratic lineage, which is a break from longtime royal tradition.

 With his marriage at Westminster Abbey on April 29, 2011, the Queen officially conferred her grandson with the title William, Duke of Cambridge, as well as the additional titles Earl of Strathearn and Baron Carrickfergus.
 Later, he was appointed to Lord High Commissioner to the General Assembly of the Church of Scotland.

-Anticipating the arrival of Middleton and Prince William's first born, international media outlets camped out in front of St. Mary's Hospital in Paddington at the beginning of July 2013.
+Anticipating the arrival of Middleton and Prince William's firstborn, international media outlets camped out in front of St. Mary's Hospital in Paddington at the beginning of July 2013.
 St. Mary's was the same hospital where Princess Diana gave birth to Prince William and later Prince Harry.

 On July 22, 2013, the palace announced Middleton had given birth to a baby boy, weighing in at 8 pounds and 6 ounces, at 4:24 p.m. local time.
 Two days later, the baby's name was revealed: George Alexander Louis, who will be known as "His Royal Highness Prince George of Cambridge."